rev1akarevv1e/Azure-ASB---Terraform/README.md

 3. run `terraform plan`
 4. check for any errors, and then `apply`.

-It is also possible to implement versioning using git, please see the variable file for the `repository` block.
+It is also possible to implement versioning using `git`, please see the variable file for the `repository` block.

 # WK_task 2